-Of course, this does mean you need to create engaging content to deliver those clicks and impressions.
+Of course, this means you must create engaging content to deliver those clicks and impressions.
 In fact, native ads usually focus more on informing and educating, which means they can be useful for products that need a little more explaining.
 And yes, you can use various formats such as video or images as well as text.

 Native ads are also a popular option for industries that are either restricted or outright banned from PPC ads.
 For example, CBD, gambling, or adult products.

-There are several different ad platforms that can serve native ads, but the most popular is Taboola.
+Several different ad platforms can serve native ads, but the most popular is Taboola.
 Other options include Yahoo Gemini, Outbrain, RevContent, and Nativo, among many others.

 So what’s the downside of native advertising?

 Advertisers have less control over their targeting and ad optimization.
-Ads are generally placed on the publishing partners’ sites and it can be hard to work out which placements are performing best.
+Ads are generally placed on the publishing partners’ sites, and it can be hard to determine which placements perform best.

 Traffic quality can also be inconsistent, with some sites, even well-known and popular publishers, having high volumes of fake traffic.